trader7/nats-cron/README.md

 ## How It Works

-NATS Cron is a **message scheduler** that publishes messages to NATS subjects on a schedule.
+NATS Cron is a **message scheduler** that publishes ULID messages to NATS subjects on a schedule.
 It doesn't execute jobs directly - instead, it triggers other services that subscribe to these messages.

 ```
 ┌─────────────────┐    schedule    ┌─────────────────┐    message    ┌─────────────────┐